Pattern recognition with superconducting wirelet neurons: Pattern recognition with few superconducting neurons

-To further evaluate scalability and generalization capability, the task complexity was increased from simple $3 \times 3$ patterns to handwritten digits with resolution $22 \times 20$ pixels taken from the MNIST database\cite{LeCun1998}.
-Each pixel was again encoded as a current pulse and sequentially applied to the same three superconducting neurons, preserving the circuit architecture used in the simpler classification task.
-Despite the substantial increase in input dimensionality and pattern variability, the system was successfully trained on 3000 images per digit and tested on 1000 unseen examples, as shown in Fig.~\ref{fig:fig5}.
-The resulting average prediction accuracy reached $92.9\%$, demonstrating that even a compact three-neuron superconducting wirelet network can extract and classify complex spatial patterns (see Supplementary Video 3 for the evolution of accuracy during training).
-From the perspective of neural network theory, this performance highlights the strong nonlinear feature mapping intrinsic to superconducting neurons.
-According to established scaling principles in deep learning\cite{Goodfellow2016,LeCun2015,Hestness2017}, increasing the number of input neurons is expected to further enhance classification accuracy beyond conventional digital neural systems.
-These findings confirm the scalability and promise of superconducting neuromorphic circuits for high-speed, low-power pattern recognition at large data scales\cite{Shainline2019,Chaudhary2023}.
+To further evaluate the capability and scalability of our minimal superconducting neural architecture, we increased the task complexity from simple $3 \times 3$ patterns to pixelated representations of handwritten digits with a resolution of $22 \times 20$ pixels, available from the MNIST database\cite{LeCun1998}.
+Each pixel was again encoded as a current pulse and sequentially fed to the same three superconducting neuron elements as used in Fig.~\ref{fig:fig4}, preserving the same circuit architecture as in the simpler task.
+Despite the dramatic increase in input dimensionality and image variability, the system was successfully trained on $3000$ images per digit and tested on $1000$ unseen examples, as shown in Fig.~\ref{fig:fig5}.
+Remarkably, the resulting average prediction accuracy reached 92.9\%, demonstrating that even such a compact superconducting wirelet network (only three neurons) can extract and classify complex spatial patterns (see Supplementary Video 3 for the evolution of average and minimum accuracy with training epochs).
+From the standpoint of neural network theory, this performance illustrates the strong nonlinear feature mapping intrinsic to our superconducting neurons.
+Moreover, according to established scaling principles in deep learning\cite{Goodfellow2016,LeCun2015,Hestness2017}, increasing the number of input neurons is expected to rapidly boost the classification accuracy above best-performing digital neural systems.
+These findings reaffirm the scalability and promise of superconducting neuromorphic circuits for high-speed, low-power pattern recognition at large data scales\cite{Shainline2019,Chaudhary2023}.